-1. INTRODUCTION
+1. Introduction

 The scale of public scientific data generated by new techniques makes data utilization really challenging.
-Volumes of PubChem data in cheminformatics, for example, need to be visualized towards the end of capture, curation, and analysis pipeline to support interactive studies.
-However, because browsing tens of millions of intrinsically high-dimensional PubChem data in one platform is not easy because of the high dimensionality and large volumes of data, we have developed a 3D data point visualization tool, named PubChemBrowse, for drug discovery to display chemical structures with various properties such as relationships among chemical, gene, and disease established through querying Chem2Bio2RDF system [1], which we shall discuss shortly.
+Volumes of PubChem1 data in cheminformatics, for example, need to be visualized towards the end of capture, curation, and analysis pipeline to support interactive studies.
+However, because browsing tens of millions of intrinsically high-dimensional PubChem data in one platform is not easy due to the high dimensionality and large volumes of data, we have developed a 3D data point visualization tool for drug discovery, named PubChemBrowse, to display chemical structures with various properties such as relationships among chemical, gene, and disease established through querying Chem2Bio2RDF system [1], which we shall discuss shortly.

-We are applying parallel multidimensional scaling (MDS) and generative topographic mapping (GTM) algorithms to reduce 166 structural descriptors (known as MACCS keys) of around 60 million chemical compounds in PubChem into three, aiming at providing three-dimensional graphical plot representations of the structural diversity of nearly all of the known public compounds [2, 3].
-By labeling these plots with the properties of compounds, ranging from simple properties like molecular weights to complex properties such as chemical-disease relationships established through querying
+We are applying parallel Multidimensional Scaling (MDS) and Generative Topographic Mapping (GTM) algorithms to reduce 166 structural descriptors (known as MACCS keys) of around 60 million chemical compounds in PubChem into three, aiming at providing three-dimensional graphical plot representations of the structural diversity of nearly all of the known public compounds [2, 3].
+By labeling these plots with the properties of compounds, ranging from simple properties like molecular weights to complex properties such as chemical-disease relationships established through querying Chem2Bio2RDF system, we can investigate the overall properties of regions of chemical space inhabited by PubChem compounds, as well as embed new compounds into this framework.